edong186/ml/ml101/lab2/Readme.md

         -   RStudio-apriori-demo-installation.R – R code for installing software packages for the machine learning lab (association rules)

 2. Login to your IBM DSX account at:  <http://datascience.ibm.com/>
-> NOTE: If you don’t have a DSX account then get started by [following these directions](https://github.com/edong186/ml/tree/master/datascientist#step-1-get-on-ibm-data-science-experience-dsx)
->

 3. A quick outline of the procedures:

     a.
 Decision tree lab (based on the DSX notebooks):